 One-to-one study skill appointments are available to all undergraduate, taught-postgraduate, and Independent Distance Learning students.
 They are a confidential one-to-one or small group appointment with a Study Skills Adviser or Academic Liaison Librarian lasting up to one hour.

 Appointments are requested via our online form below.
 If necessary, you may request up to two appointments per assignment.
-Appointments will be delivered via Library Talk live chat, Skype, or Microsoft Teams.
+Appointments will be delivered in-person or online, via Microsoft Teams.
 If you would like to request an online appointment, please complete the online form form below.

 Appointments will be with a range of staff; we do not guarantee that you will see the same adviser if you return for another appointment.

 We can provide advice and guidance in-line with the University Assessment Criteria.
 This includes advice on how to search for library resources, planning, academic writing, how to develop independent referencing skills and how to proofread your own work.
 Study Skills Advisers are able to review work which has already been marked and has your tutor’s feedback.
 We can help you to reflect on the feedback received and discuss how you can build on this in the future.